 If the system is having trouble recognizing the name, you will be transferred to an operator.

-You are encouraged to contact OTS well in advance of any office moves or construction.
-Working with OTS ahead of time will ensure your phones and computers will be online as soon as possible after your move.
+You are encouraged to contact OTS well in advance of any office moves or construction to ensure your phones and computers will be online as soon as possible after your move.

 The price chart below provides the itemized list of charges for activation, cabling, and phone sets.
 The final cost of a new installation will depend on the location and type of activation.
 You can request an estimate before ordering the work.
 Before you make the call or send an e-mail request, you’ll want think about these questions: